Ilarion Hrabovych: Biography

-He was born on June 18, 1856, in the family of a teacher in the village of Shmankivtsi (Chortkiv district, Kingdom of Galicia and Lodomeria, Austrian Empire, now Chortkiv Raion, Ternopil Oblast, Ukraine).
-He graduated from the Faculty of Philosophy in 1884, Lviv University, a teacher by profession.
-He taught in high schools in Buchach, Sambor, Lviv.
-He died, according to some sources, 11 (according to others, July 24) in 1903 in Lviv (Kingdom of Galicia and Vladimir, Austria-Hungary, now Lviv region, Ukraine).
-Buried on the 31st floor of Lychakiv Cemetery, the grave is not preserved.
+He was born on June 18, 1856, into a family of a teacher in the village of Shmankivtsi (Chortkiv district, Kingdom of Galicia and Lodomeria, Austrian Empire, now Chortkiv Raion, Ternopil Oblast, Ukraine).
+He graduated from the Faculty of Philosophy at Lviv University in 1884 and became a teacher by profession.
+He taught at various high schools in Buchach, Sambir, and Lviv.
+According to some sources he died on July 11, 1903 while others report his death as occurring on July 24, 1903 in Lviv (Kingdom of Galicia and Lodomeria, Austria-Hungary, now Lviv region, Ukraine).
+He was buried on the 31st floor of Lychakiv Cemetery, but his grave is not preserved.